-But the story of the Blue Room begins not as a dive site.
+The story begins not as a dive site.
 It originally appealed to antsy divers as a perfect place to go off-gas between scuba forays into the nearby Mushroom Forest and is easily explored by snorkelers and once you duck under the narrow opening, the small cavern opens-up to an air-filled chamber, complete with tiny bats.
 Only about 20-feet deep, it was a perfect jaunt between dives, and a good breath could take almost anyone to the bottom.

 Once you start to talk about light, magic, and wonder – soon you’ve got professional photographers asking about it.
 This was the moment that a tiny, air-ﬁlled chamber mostly enjoyed by snorkelers between dives, went from a West End novelty to a West End must-dive.
 Underwater photographers discovered the Blue Room.
 The ﬁrst famous name to capture the Blue Room was world acclaimed wildlife photographer Amos Nachoum back in 2006 while on a photo expedition with then Sport Diver Editor, Ty Sawyer.
 Amos Nachoum is a light wrangler and the Blue Room was nirvana for the Photographer, Explorer, and Conservationist.
 No big animals, but big experience in an intimate space.
-And, if you ask him today, he’ll list the Blue Room among his favorite dive experiences in the Caribbean, not just Curaçao.
-He described the light in the Blue Room as “perfect” according to Ty.
+And, if you ask him today, he’ll list The Blue Room among his favorite dive experiences in the Caribbean, not just Curaçao.
+He described the light inside as “perfect” according to Ty.

-And, in the late days of August through September, the Blue Room ﬁlls with silversides, which light up the cavern as they move and ﬂow like mercury.
+And, in the late days of August through September, The Blue Room ﬁlls with silversides, which light up the cavern as they move and ﬂow like mercury.